 To assist you in selecting the correct orthopedic office chair, we have developed an Orthopedic Rating system.
 This rating is based on a 4-point scale where a point is awarded for each attribute.

 BASIC.
 This is the entry-level rating.
-An orthopedic chair must have a free-float mechanism and dual-density seat foam.
+An orthopedic chair must have a free-float mechanism.

 FAIR.
-An additional point is awarded for a height adjustable armrests.
+An additional point is awarded for height adjustable armrests.

 GOOD.
 A further point is awarded for multi-adjustable armrests.